-There are many different kinds of spiders that live throughout the Pacific Northwest---both native and introduced.
-There are a few kinds that are dangerous to humans, but most are relatively harmless and will never bite a human (if they are even physically capable of doing so) unless seriously provoked.
-A combination of web design, habitat and body design can be used to identify most Northwest spiders.
-However, some types of must be examined under a microscope by a professional.
+Many different kinds of spiders live throughout the Pacific Northwest — both native and introduced.
+Where a few species are dangerous, most are relatively harmless and will never bite a human — if they are even physically capable of doing so — unless provoked.
+Those interested can use a combination of web and body design, and knowledge of their habitats to identify most spiders in the region, though some must be examined under a microscope or by a professional.

 Black Widow Spider

 One of the few dangerous spiders that can be found in the Pacific Northwest is the black widow.
-Adult female widows have a black body, 3 to 4 cm in diameter, and a red marking on their underbelly that usually resembles an hourglass.
-Male and immature widows have white or yellow stripes and are less venomous than adult females; males do not develop the full hourglass shape.
+Adult female widows have a black body, 1.2 to 1.6 inches in diameter, and a red marking on their underbelly that usually resembles an hourglass.
+Male and immature widows have white or yellow stripes and are less venomous than adult females.
+Males do not develop the full hourglass shape.
 Black widow webs are fairly shapeless and thin.
-According to Washington State University's (WSU) entomology department, widows are found mainly in "dry, undisturbed piles of firewood, old lumber, dry crawl spaces, outbuildings, rock piles, or bales of hay."
+Widows are found mainly in dry areas like piles of wood, crawl spaces and rock piles.

-According to WSU, the hobo, or funnel-web, spider is "one of the most common spiders found in houses in the Pacific Northwest."
+The hobo, or funnel-web spider is a common one found in houses of the Pacific Northwest region.
 While not nearly as venomous as black widows, their bites may cause moderate epidermal damage and flu-like symptoms.
 They are also quite aggressive.
-4 to 5 cm in diameter, hobos are a brownish color with a light vertical stripe along their sternum.
-They live in funnel shaped webs, usually in dank, dark places, like under rocks.
+1.6 to 2 inches in diameter, hobos are a brownish color with a light vertical stripe along their sternum.
+They live in funnel-shaped webs, usually in dank, dark places, like under rocks.
 Hobos are very similar in design to some harmless Northwest spider species, with only microscopic differences.

 European Cross Spider

-Wolf spiders are large and hairy ground dwelling spiders.
+Wolf spiders are large and hairy ground-dwelling spiders.
 They are usually dark brown in color.
-Spiders of the Pacific Northwest Lowlands identifies "meadows, forests, and shorelines" as common dwelling places for wolf spiders.
-They do not build webs or nests.
+They commonly live in meadows, forests, and shorelines and they do not build webs or nests.

 Washington State University provides some Northwest spider identification services.
 See their website for more information and detailed submission instructions.